-The idea of generating a very high number of applications in times of a shortage of skilled workers and the VUCA world seems as difficult to impossible as climbing Mount Everest.
+The idea of conducting High Volume Recruiting, i.e. generating a very high number of applications, in times of a shortage of skilled workers and a VUCA world seems as difficult to impossible as climbing Mount Everest.
 And then there is the screening and qualification process to identify the right talent, the management of all applications, the conducting of interviews, the final applicant selection and the rejection management… This workload comes simultaneously to the HR department and overtaxes the capacities of the HR managers.
 In the end, the time-to-hire, the quality of the staffing and finally the perception of the candidate journey of your target group suffers.
-In summary, the challenge is to turn high-volume recruiting into success!
+In summary, the challenge is to turn High Volume Recruiting into success!

 Recruiting so many new employees brings a number of challenges that must be overcome.
 The two biggest challenges are the lack of internal HR resources and the lack of time to build adequate processes.
 Our VUCA world (volatility, uncertainty, complexity, ambivalence) has a negative impact on willingness to change.
-And the demographically driven skills shortage (which is slowly becoming a labor shortage as well), is also increasing the already significant challenge of mass hiring.
+And the demographically driven skills shortage (which is slowly becoming a labor shortage as well), is also increasing the already significant challenge of High Volume Recruiting.

 The cornerstone for a successful recruiting effort is an initial briefing between the hiring company and the external HR agency.

 When discussing the briefing, both partners often discover a lot of potential for optimization.
 Expectations can also be clarified, as every company is different.
 Of course, experience, and market knowledge help here.
 A well-developed understanding of the organization and its culture is therefore important.
 This is the only way to find the right cultural fit in applicants.
 As this is the best way to ensure long-term success.